EvgenyTernovoy/rag-bot/knowledge_base/Adversclick.md

 ## Sources

-Star Wars Propaganda: A History of Persuasive Art in the Spiral Expanse (First mentioned)
+Forge Uprising Propaganda: A History of Persuasive Art in The Spiral Expanse (Prime mentioned)